Joshua Opolko

 Does this work on Meta Quest?

 Yes.
 Open this page in Meta Quest Browser on Quest 2, 3, or Pro.
 Tap the Enter VR button at the bottom right of the demo.
-The room appears at true 1:1 scale.
-Point your controller at the floor and squeeze to teleport anywhere in the space.
+The pavilion appears at true 1:1 scale.
+Orbit to walk around and through the building.

 Can I load my own floor plan?

 Yes via GLTFLoader (SketchUp, Revit, ArchiCAD exports) or IFCLoader from web-ifc-three for native IFC.
-The WebXR and teleport code is geometry-agnostic.
-Add your floor mesh to the walkables array.
+The sun study and WebXR code is geometry-agnostic.

 Why does 1:1 scale matter for architecture?

-At true scale, spatial decisions that are ambiguous on a floor plan become immediately apparent: whether a room feels large or cramped, whether a ceiling height is generous or oppressive, whether a window sill is too high.
+At true scale, spatial decisions that are ambiguous on a floor plan become immediately apparent: whether a room feels large or cramped, whether a ceiling height is generous or oppressive, whether an overhang is long enough to do its job.
 These cannot be reliably perceived from drawings or renders.
 They require being inside the space at human scale.

 Written by Joshua Opolko, who builds browser-based XR and writes about self-hosting, AI, and immersive technology at joshuaopolko.com.
-Room dimensions follow typical high-ceiling residential loft proportions; furniture scale is realistic for the space.
+Pavilion dimensions follow a compact but generous single-storey proportion; furniture scale is realistic for the space.
 June 2026.